 The issues surrounding law enforcement, first responder and military suicides are complex and can’t be easily addressed by a nonprofessional like me.
 But I can say this, my life is infinitely better than it used to be, and while the sadness still comes upon me from time to time, it no longer dominates my life.

-If you or someone you know has been struggling with substance abuse issues, co-occurring mental health problems, including PTSD, please take time to learn more about Transformations Treatment Center’s programs.
+If you or someone you know has been struggling with substance abuse issues and, or co-occurring mental health problems, including PTSD, please take time to learn more about Transformations Treatment Center’s programs.
 You can call Transformations Treatment Center at (888) 991-9725.
 You can also get more details on their website at https://www.transformationstreatment.center/treatment-options/individualized-programs/first-responder/.